cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ### Parallel iteration

 It is possible to specify multiple iterators and their values in the loop.
 In each iteration, all iterators are assigned values from their respective lists.
 Iterators/values groups are separated using a semicolon.
 Iterators in each group may be declared `out`, and each group can have different number of iterators.
-THe only requirement is that all iterator group must be provided with data for the same number of iterations.
+The only requirement is that all iterator group must be provided with data for the same number of iterations.

 ```Mindcode
 var a[20], b[10];